• Skip to primary navigation

 Optionally, cardamom powder, saffron, and sliced pistachios can be used for garnishing and enhancing the flavor.

-How to make mango kulfi in ice cream maker?
+How to make mango kulfi in an ice cream maker?

 Making mango kulfi in an ice cream maker is a breeze.
 Add sugar and a pinch of salt to evaporated milk and blend it well using a hand blender or Vitamix until the sugar is dissolved.